This site is devoted to the dynamics of a changing Asia—and to the role of the United States in this crucial part of the world.

 Gradually, but inexorably, the region is becoming more Asian than “Asia-Pacific,” especially in its economic arrangements; more continental than subcontinental as East and South Asia become more closely intertwined; and more Central Asian than Eurasian, as China develops its western regions and five former Soviet countries loosen their longstanding economic ties with Moscow and rediscover their Asian roots

 The reconnection of Asia into a region that more closely resembles its historical norm reflects trends that date back decades yet has accelerated in recent years.
-It is a function of the choices, actions, and capabilities of many Asian states—not just China with its new “Belt and Road” initiative, Silk Road Fund, and so on, but also Japan, India, and South Korea, among others.
+It is a function of the choices, actions, and capabilities of many Asian states—not just China but also Japan, India, and South Korea—as well as the International Financial Institutions, which have promoted continental and maritime connectivity over the more than two decades since the end of the Cold War through a variety of multi-bank, multi-country initiatives.

 For a thousand years, this was pretty much the natural order of things: Asia was an economic engine, a locus of science and innovation, a center of ideas and intellectual ferment, and the nexus of global power.
 Goods, capital, technologies, ideas, and religions, including Buddhism and Islam, moved across Silk Road caravan routes and over well-trafficked Asian sea lanes.